xinshiatubc/letterboxd-data-review/README.md

 ## Dependencies

 You will need Node.js to run it locally, so please install Node.js if you haven't done so yet.
-Node.js comes with a tool called NPM (Node Package Manager), which you can use to install HTTP server package.
+Node.js comes with a tool called NPM (Node Package Manager), which you can use to install express package.

 ## Run it Locally